Eales96/flu-long-term-agent/README.md

 These are also listed in requirments.txt and can be installed as shown below in the installation guide.

 ### R Dependencies
+The R code was implemented in `R version 4.2.3`.

-The figure scipts written in R have the following dependencies:
+The scipts written in R have the following dependencies:

 # Installation Guide:
 ### Install from Github